TABLE OF CONTENTS

-I have added a LightObject Laser Engraving Air Assisted Enhancer (short tip) 21mm Kit to my Nova 35-80.
+I have added a LightObject Laser Engraving Air Assisted Enhancer (long tip) 21mm Kit to my Nova 35-80.
 I have also modified the dual-stage air-assist plumbing to allow the stock nozzle to receive high stage air while the enhancer receives the low stage air.

 The air pressure monitor was left on the high stage side since low stage air adjustment is tuned by feel, sound, resultant output, etc... but i will probably add a second pressure monitor to the low side at some point.